 By investigating both the spirituality and philosophy of ancient cultures then incorporating the synthetic understand into drawings I was further able to find vehicles for the Celtic patterns.
 For instance the flower of life and Islamic designs are incorporated in the construction of many designs.
 My design style lately is more freeform and breaking through many of the traditional design boundaries to create something unique and modern through the prism of my being.
-Take a look at the Avalon Series of design that feature what I call the new Celtic Renaissance style.

 I’ve also just finished a design called the ‘Celtic Tree of Wonder’ and made it available for people who love to colour in: